stevenMouret/web-accessibility-guidelines/_doc/accessibility/presentation-of-information/customizing-the-display.md

 Manage spaces and line breaks.

 The properties `white-space: nowrap` or `flex-wrap: unwrap` prevents text content from being submitted to the automatic line feed.
 This property should therefore be used with caution.
 Always perform tests to evaluate the character magnification behaviour.

+#### Readable texts

+CSS background color declarations of elements that may contain text must be correctly defined.

+To illustrate my point, here is a example.
+Zoom the text to 200%, some of the text will be unreadable because the background color is not indicated.

+<p class="backgroundafter --ko">Unreadable<br>text in some<br>conditions</p>

+<p class="backgroundafter --ok">Readable<br>text</p>